python-control/python-control/doc/intro.rst

 commands can be used::

-  conda install numpy scipy matplotlib    # if not yet installed conda install -c conda-forge control
+  conda install numpy scipy matplotlib    # if not yet installed conda install -c conda-forge control slycot

 This installs `slycot` and `python-control` from conda-forge, including the `openblas` package.